austins/DiscordTranslationBot/README.md

 TranslationProviders__LibreTranslate__ApiUrl=http://localhost:5000
 ```
 2. Make sure that you've created a Discord bot and run LibreTranslate using the steps above.

+If you want to disable the Azure Translator provider, don't set the environment variables for `TranslationProviders__AzureTranslator`.

 ## License